rohit250799/stocker/README.md

 # Stocker

-An application to get stock market insights for fundamental and technical analysis.
+An tool to get stock market insights for fundamental and technical analysis in US markets.

 ## Installation